Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.29 React Hooks - useState/README.md

 For example, calling `useState(0)` sets the initial state to 0.
 Logging the returned array shows the first item as the state value and the second as a function.

 You can access the current state value using `state[0]`.
 Replace the hardcoded 0 in the `<h1>` with `state[0]` to display the current state.
 The UI now reflects the state value.

+### Destructuring Assignment

+Using `state[0]` and `state[1]` is not very readable.
+JavaScript ES6 provides destructuring assignment, which allows unpacking values from arrays into distinct variables.

+For example, given an array `rgb` with three values representing red, green, and blue, you can destructure it as `[red, green, blue] = rgb` to assign meaningful variable names.

+Applying this to `useState`, you can write `[count, setCount] = useState(0)`, where `count` is the current state value and `setCount` is the function to update it.
+This improves code readability and maintainability.